byucsl/detrans/README.md

 ## Tutorial

-Use the following steps for an end to end example.
+Use the following steps for an end to end example on how to run detrans.

 ```bash
 # Install dependencies, it is suggested you use virtualenv